FAQ

 How much water do I need to rehydrate freeze dried breast milk?

 That depends on how much water your milk contained before it was freeze dried.
-Don’t worry, we will handle all of the math and provide you with a personalized conversation rate to rehydrate your milk back to its original consistency.
+Don’t worry, we will handle all of the math and provide you with a personalized conversation rate to rehydrate your Single-serve Mothership Milk back to its original consistency.
+This information can be on the back of each packet.

 At what temperature do you freeze dry breast milk?